Vertfromage/cheat-sheet-generator/backend/README.md

 To scan table: aws dynamodb scan --endpoint-url http://localhost:8000 --table-name "FormulaDatabase" If I want to put in a file: --output json > items.json

+npm run dev

+# I got rid of Puppeteer I didn't need it... might want to figure out how to remove unused packages???
+I was going to use it to print to pdf, but I found an easier way that uses built in tools.